Search

 MEPs approved a binding 35% energy efficiency target for 2030 with a large majority - an improvement on the 30% target proposed by the Commission and the Council.
 The European Parliament has always been supportive of a 40% target, though, which Glass for Europe advocates is the most cost effective.

-England - Pilkington
+Architect - Ask Pilkington

-Part L + O Overview - Pilkington
+Part L 2022 Current Thinking - Pilkington

 SBT Initiative Approves NSG's Target for Greenhouse Gas Reduction